ramachandran-lab/PEGASUS/README.md

 June 23, 2016

-Code is modified from VEGAS source code; reference files are from the VEGAS program (Liu et al AJHG 2010)
+Code is modified from VEGAS source code (Liu et al AJHG 2010)

 Questions: Contact priyanka_nakka@brown.edu

+Requirements:

+Perl 5

+R (version 3.0.2 or higher)

+Plink 1.07 (1.9 beta 3, 7 Jun is also okay)

 Please note the following:
 1. R and PLINK must be installed and in your PATH for this program to run.